Working with Decibels

 or a loss of,

 Note that the inverse of any ratio is expressed by changing its sign in dB.
 A ratio of 1 is 0 dB.
-Phase or negative values cannot be expressed in dB.
+Complex numbers, phase or negative values cannot be expressed in dB.

 Example 1-1: Specifying ratios in dB